legends2k/blog/content/projects/_index.md

 ## Field of Vision System

+{{< figure src="2d-fov.webp" link="2d-fov.webp" caption="2D Field of View with JS + HTML5 canvas" >}}

 An optimized field of view and line of sight system for visibility queries in strategy games; it minimizes intersection tests so that it is usable in a game where multiple AI agents would need their FoV computed every frame.
 I worked out the math in designing the broad and narrow-phase culling; made a proof of concept implementation of the system in HTML5 canvas/JavaScript — viewable and debug-able in a browser.
 The complete design with illustrations and the geometry involved is documented in excruciating detail; [this document][2d-fov-doc] shows the level of understanding and intuition I have on such topics.

 **Link**: [Live Demo](https://legends2k.github.io/2d-fov)